 Award of the certificate requires a minimum overall GPA of 3.0.

-This certificate allows students to tailor learning to fit their own real-world situations.
-It provides an excellent opportunity for professional development.
-Credits earned in the certificate may be applied to NC State University's nationally ranked master's programs.
+Credits earned in the certificate may be applied to NC State University's nationally ranked master's programs (upon admission).

 Seeking a Master's Degree?